BorisNA/dsl2mobi/Readme.md

 ### wordforms

+0. Wordforms moved to the standalone repository https://github.com/BorisNA/wordforms

-1. Added a new German inflections list.
-Generated with `dump2morpho.py` script from the dump from http://danielnaber.de/morphologie/
+1. ~A new German inflections list.
+Generated with `dump2morpho.py` script from the dump from http://danielnaber.de/morphologie/~

-   Use with the `-w wordforms/forms_DE_morph.txt` option
+   ~Use with the `-w wordforms/forms_DE_morph.txt` option~

-2. Ukrainian inflection list. `forms-UK.txt`
+2. ~Ukrainian inflection list. `forms-UK.txt`~

 ## Dependencies